danrez2/danmusembi/README.md

 https://img.shields.io/twitter/follow/danrez_?label=people%20following%20me&style=for-the-badge
 https://img.shields.io/github/followers/danmusembi?style=for-the-badge

+I am a Web developer with 4+ years of experience, ranging from hobbyist to professional.
+As a self-taught artist, this demonstrates my enthusiasm and devotion.
+My agility has proved to be my most valuable attribute on the field and in my profession.
 <!--
 **danmusembi/danmusembi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.